harsha-yuvaraj/Rapid-Unix-Shell/README.md

 # Rapid Unix Shell

 ## Project Overview
-The **Rapid Unix Shell** is a custom Unix-based shell developed in C, designed to execute standard Unix commands like `ls`, `grep`, `mkdir`, and `awk`.
+A custom Unix-based shell developed in C, designed to execute standard Unix commands like `ls`, `grep`, `mkdir`, and `awk`.
 It supports parallel command execution, output redirection, and robust error handling.
 The shell also provides built-in commands like `cd`, `path`, and `exit` for convenient navigation and process control.

 ## Features
 - **Command Execution**: Supports Unix commands such as `cat`, `grep`, `touch`, `mkdir`, and more.